s-h-a-d-o-w/alfc/README.md

 thus drives temperatures up.

 - Download the latest release and extract it to wherever you want to run it.
 - Run `install.bat`.
-(In case you need to allow firewall access, you might find it interesting to know that the UI only responds to requests from your local machine.)
+It takes about 20 seconds, the installer is not frozen. 😉 (In case you need to allow firewall access, you might find it interesting to know that the UI only responds to requests from your local machine.)

 You can also simply run `run.bat` from an admin command prompt to run the fan control temporarily or to try it out before installing it as a service.